Our Honest Thoughts About Trekking In Sapa Vietnam + What To Expect

 Our homemade dinner made by women within the community

 After dinner, we all had a few beers and then Mama Sung brought out a clear plastic bottle that looked like it was the prototype of plastic bottles.
-She had been talking about something called “Happy Water” all day, singing it to us and laughing.
-So when she took the lid off, we quickly understood.
+She had been talking about something called “happy water” all day, singing it to us and laughing.
+And when she took the lid off, we quickly understood.

 Trek Day 2